Joe Hirsch Media Roll of Honor

 William Nack (2010)

-In an eclectic, colorful career that has spanned the eras of Secretariat to Zenyatta, William Nack has written about everything from politics and the environment to all manner of sporting endeavors.
-His kinship to Thoroughbred racing began in his native Chicago, where he worked as a teenager for Hall of Fame trainer William Molter and laid hands upon Horse of the Year Round Table.
+In an eclectic, colorful career that has spanned the eras of Secretariat to Zenyatta, William Nack (1941 - 2018) wrote about everything from politics and the environment to all manner of sporting endeavors.
+His kinship to thoroughbred racing began in his native Chicago, where he worked as a teenager for Hall of Fame trainer William Molter and laid hands upon Horse of the Year Round Table.
 After a tour with the Army and service in Vietnam, Nack went to work for Newsday, covering a variety of beats before landing the job as lead turf writer and, later, general sports columnist.
 In 1978, Nack joined the staff of Sports Illustrated as investigative reporter and feature writer.
 He won six Eclipse Awards for turf writing while at the magazine, and a seventh Eclipse as a freelancer for GQ after his retirement from Sports Illustrated, in 2001.
-Nack has written three books, including a collection of selected works in "My Turf: Horses, Boxers, Blood Money and the Sporting Life," and biographies of Secretariat and Ruffian that were made into feature films.
+Nack wrote three books, including a collection of selected works in "My Turf: Horses, Boxers, Blood Money and the Sporting Life," and biographies of Secretariat and Ruffian that were made into feature films.
 Among Nack’s other honors are the Walter Haight Award from the National Turf Writers Association, the Alfred G. Vanderbilt Lifetime Achievement Award from Thoroughbred Charities of America, and the A.J.
 Liebling Award from the Boxing Writers Association of America.

 Walter “Red” Smith (2010)